 Bridged interfaces belong to a bridge group, and all interfaces are on the same network.
 The bridge group is represented by a Bridge Virtual Interface (BVI) that has an IP address on the bridge network.
-Routed mode only supports routed interfaces.
+Routed mode supports both routed and bridged interfaces, and you can route between routed interfaces and BVIs.
 Transparent firewall mode only supports bridge group and BVI interfaces.